German-BioImaging/dtqueries/index.md

 Future editions of this demonstrator will include:
 * Direct linked-data validation and enrichment using [Shape Expressions](https://shex.io)
 * Federated querying of linked data where the data is hosted on multiple sources.
+* Direct download of linked data from the sources.

 ## Contents